-The separate condensed financial statements have been prepared in accordance with Title 9 of Book 2 of the Dutch Civil Code.
-In accordance with the provisions of Article 362, paragraph 8, Title 9 of Book 2 of the Dutch Civil Code the accounting policies used are the same as those explained in the Notes to the Consolidated Financial Statements, prepared under IFRS, except for the accounting policy disclosed below.
+The Company financial statements have been prepared in accordance with Title 9 of Book 2 of the Dutch Civil Code.
+In accordance with the provisions of Article 362, paragraph 8, Title 9 of Book 2 of the Dutch Civil Code the accounting policies used are the same as those explained in the Notes to the Consolidated Financial Statements, prepared under IFRS as adopted by the European Union, except for the accounting policies disclosed below.
+For an appropriate interpretation, the Company financial statements should be read in conjunction with the consolidated financial statements.